nirzaf/bigtradingjp/README.md

 ## 🎨 Design System

-The application uses a consistent color scheme defined in `color-codes.md`:
+The application uses a consistent color scheme that reflects our innovative approach to heavy machinery trading:

-- Byzantine Blue (#3E5AC1): Trust and professionalism
+- Byzantine Blue (#3E5AC1): A rich, medium-deep blue with a slightly muted tone.
+Used for trust and professionalism.
-- Ivory (#F7F7EA): Elegant and subtle backgrounds
+- Ivory (#F7F7EA): A soft off-white shade with a warm undertone.
+Elegant and subtle backgrounds.
-- White (#FEFEFE): Clean and neutral elements
+- White (#FEFEFE): Pure, bright white.
+Clean and neutral elements.
-- Pumpkin (#F76C09): Eye-catching and bold accents
+- Pumpkin (#F76C09): A vivid orange with strong energy.
+Eye-catching and bold accents.
-- Violet Blue (#1844C6): Strong and confident elements
+- Violet Blue (#1844C6): A deep, electric blue with a hint of purple.
+Strong and confident elements.
-- Safety Orange (#E77D2E): Visibility and attention
+- Safety Orange (#E77D2E): A strong, warm orange tone, associated with visibility and attention.

 ## 📱 Mobile-First Approach